‘Bold And The Beautiful’ Spoilers For Friday: Hope Unleashes Anger On Steffy

-The Bold and the Beautiful spoilers Friday, January 15 reveal that Hope Logan Spencer (Annika Noelle) will unleash her wrath on the newly pregnant Steffy Forrester (Jacqueline MacInnes Wood).
-The blond will go head-to-head with her stepsister and blast her for sleeping with her husband.
+The Bold and the Beautiful spoilers for Friday, January 15 reveal that Hope Logan Spencer (Annika Noelle) will unleash her wrath on the newly pregnant Steffy Forrester (Jacqueline MacInnes Wood).
+The blonde will go head-to-head with her stepsister and blast her for sleeping with her husband.

 The daily spoilers also hint that she feels betrayed because she trusted Steffy and Liam Spencer (Scott Clifton).
 She encouraged him to spend time at the cliff house because Kelly Spencer (Colette and Avalon Gray) needs her father.
 Now, she doesn’t know if they will be able to continue raising their daughters together.